-Click Configuration > Layer 3 IP Networking > OSPF > OSPF Area Aggregation Settings link to view the current settings.
+Click the OSPF Area Aggregation Settings link to view the current settings.
 There are no aggregation settings configured by default, so there will not be any listed the first accessing the menu.
 To add a new OSPF Area Aggregation setting, click the Add button.
-A new menu (pictured below) appears.
+A new window (pictured below) appears.
 To change an existing configuration, click on the hyperlinked Area ID for the set you want to change.
-The menu to modify an existing configuration is the same as the menu used to add a new one.
-To eliminate an existing configuration, click the N in the Delete column for the configuration being removed.
+The window to modify an existing configuration is the same as the one used to add a new configuration.
+To eliminate an existing configuration, click the in the Delete column for the configuration being removed.